HiYasin/sports-arena-client/README.md

 ```

 3️⃣ **Set Up environment file**
-Here’s the `.env` configuration formatted in Markdown:
+Here’s the `.env.local` configuration formatted in Markdown:

 # Environment Variables

-Create a `.env` file in the root directory and add the following variables:
+Create a `.env.local` file in the root directory and add the following variables:

 ```env
 VITE_apiKey=your_firebase_apiKey